stashed/docs/docs/addons/mongodb/overview.md

 5. The Job reads necessary information to connect with the database from respective `AppBinding` crd.
 It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.

-6. Then, the job downloads the backed up data from the backend and inject into the desired database.
+6. Then, the job downloads the backed up data from the backend and injects into the desired database.
 Stash pipes the downloaded data to the respective database tool to inject into the database.
 Hence, restore job does not require a large volume to download entire backup data inside it.

 7. Finally, when the restore process is complete, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.

-### Restore MongoDB in Different Configuration
+### Restoring Different MongoDB Configurations

 This section will show you restore process works for different MongoDB configurations.

 #### Standalone MongoDB

-For a standalone MongoDB database, the restore job downloads the backed up data from the backend and pipe the downloaded data to `mongorestore` command which insert the data into the desired MongoDB database.
+For a standalone MongoDB database, the restore job downloads the backed up data from the backend and pipe the downloaded data to `mongorestore` command which inserts the data into the desired MongoDB database.

 <figure align="center">
  <img alt="Standalone MongoDB Restore Overview" src="/docs/images/addons/mongodb/standalone_restore.svg">